noureddin/ysmu/Ysmark.md

 Translation (aka Summary) paragraph:
 - `{{` and `}}` contain a field name.
-  It can be a "block element": on a line by its own to to define the field for the next line or lines (usually starts with "في").
+  It can be a "block element": on a line by itself to define the field for the next line or lines (usually starts with "في").
   And it can be an "inline element": on the same line as the definition (usually starts with "ل", like "للملفات").
 - Don't mix both block and inline `{{...}}` in the same summary paragraph.